dougeby/IntuneDocs/intune/apps-add.md

 	- To edit a category, select the ellipsis (**...**) next to the category, and then select **Pin to dashboard** or **Delete**.
 6. Select **Create**.

-## Apps added automatically by Intune
+## Apps that are added automatically by Intune

 Previously, Intune contained a number of built-in apps that you could quickly assign.
 Based on Intune customer feedback, we removed this list, and the built-in apps are no longer displayed.
 However, if you have already assigned any built-in apps, the apps remain visible in the list of apps.
 You can continue to assign the apps as required.

 ## Next steps

-To learn how to add apps for each platform to Intune,:
+To learn how to add apps for each platform to Intune, see:

 - [Android store apps](store-apps-android.md)
 - [Android LOB apps](lob-apps-android.md)